Kaede stood atop a riverfront redoubt as she surveyed the wooded hills across the water.

 "Scouts report they've advanced to within five kilopaces of the river and are now fortifying their position."

 "They must be unpacking their siege train," explained Major Hans.
 "It's been nearly two weeks since they last took a fortified town.
 I anticipate they'll be taking the afternoon to assemble and prepare forward positions for their siege and pontoons."

 "They'll be attacking at first light tomorrow then," a Lotharin duke finished.

 Everyone knew what was at stake: Roazhon was the capital and northernmost city in the Kingdom of Avorica.
-The urban fortress, with its control of the rivers Hafren and Gwilen, served as the western pivot of Rhin-Lotharingie's second defense line.
-Beyond it lay only the fertile lowlands of the Lotharin heartlands, where the Tauheed cavalry would dominate with impunity.
+Its strategic location served as the western pivot of Rhin-Lotharingie's second defense line.
+Beyond its guarded mountain pass lay only the fertile lowlands of the Lotharin heartlands, where the Tauheed cavalry would dominate with impunity.
 If the Lotharins had any chance of stopping the infidel horde from seizing the Empire's heartlands, it would have to be done here.

-But before a tense silence could seize the war council, Vivienne's soft reassurance filled the room:
+But before a tense silence could grip the war council, Vivienne's soft reassurance filled the room:

 "Those fools have already given us enough time.
 General Clermont arrived in Roazhon at dusk yesterday.
 His brigade of five thousand veterans is moving into position as we speak."

 "Clermont is here?"
 Sylviane gazed back, her focused thoughts suddenly plunging into a whirlpool of emotions.

 There was no mistaking that name.
 General Clermont was the garrison commander of Alis Avern.
 He was in charge of the very men that should have protected her father's life.

 "Yes, Your Highness," Vivienne bowed her head.